A road very well traveled.

 Wow, now that I think back on it to write this I realize that I have been doing photography for over 40 years now.
 More importantly I realize what a tremendous and beautiful journey it's been.
 From street shoots to studio shoots, desert to rainforest, oceans to mountain top on 6 continents and 16 countries . . . thus far.

-During this journey I have shot with everything from the crudest of crude, a homemade pinhole camera, to an antique Eastman Browning camera built in 1917, "newer" Agfa and Leica cameras from the 50's, Kodak cameras from the 70's and now currently a modern Canon digital built in the 2010's.
+During this journey I have shot with everything from the most basic and crude, a homemade pinhole camera, to an antique Eastman Browning camera built in 1917, "newer" Agfa and Leica cameras from the 50's, Kodak cameras from the 70's and now currently a modern Canon digital built in the 2010's.

 I used to buy my film in bulk roll of 100 feet and then create my own 42 exposure rolls.
 Far more "cost effective".
 Additionally I developed it myself in the darkroom I built in the cellar.
 Now I use memory cards and computer software to deliver the final product.